Table of Contents

 Investors Exchange Trading, or IEX, is another viable alternative.

 This option is preferable if you’re a developer that likes to make more rapid requests for data.

-Their public endpoints are also free to use, and they have unofficial wrappers available in C, C++, Java, Python, Ruby, Go, and many others.
+The IEX public endpoints are also free to use, and they have unofficial wrappers available in C, C++, Java, Python, Ruby, Go, and many others.

-Their platform aggregates recently posted news articles, and they provide a quick and easy way to figure out what the latest updates are on the less technical aspects of a given stock.
+The IEX platform aggregates recently posted news articles, and they provide a quick and easy way to figure out what the latest updates are on the less technical aspects of a given stock.